Back in 2010, I wrote, How to Find the Best Realtor® in Louisville, which is another way of asking, “Who’s the right Louisville Realtor for me?”

 Once listed good luck getting noticed.
 I set up my account years ago and to this day have never seen my listing there, even if I search for “Tre Pryor”.
 Ghosts in the machine?

 How about Yelp!?
 You know, the fun site with all the great restaurant reviews.
-They do Realtors too?
+Do they do Realtors too?
 Sure do, but… out of the 42 results for “realtor agents,” none have more than one review.

 This is because Yelp!, in their attempt to weed out the bogus reviews (see Zillow, Trulia above) have a system in place that only displays reviews based on criteria that they won’t share with the public.